Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 Mike Kovach

-a soprano saxophone player himself, Mike appreciates the talent and creativity of the world renown Sidney
+soprano saxophone player himself, Mike appreciates the talent and creativity of the world renown Sidney

 Bechet.
 Mike summarizes Bechet’s early music influences and highlights his career.
 The major sources for